dcunited001/dcunited001.github.io/_posts/2017-09-14-awareness-precipitates-from-order-out-of-chaos.md

 Chaotic systems whose behavior is parameterized by representations of information internal to the system always have the capability to produce increasingly higher levels of order within them.
-Can we be certain that, given a degree of stability, these representation-reflecting chaotic systems always produce behavior increasingly dependent on the representations themselves?
+Given a degree of stability, can we be certain that these representation-reflecting chaotic systems always produce behavior increasingly dependent on the representations themselves?
 Does this mean that some chaotic systems will, with certainty, produce order,